XCSoar/XCSoar/doc/devsetup.rst

 with Windows, with particularly good integration into Windows.
 WSL version 2 is necessary, which is available for Windows from Win 10 build number 18917 or later.

-Note: Hyper-V is required for WSL2, but not compatible with VirtualBox.
-According to Oracle (maker of VirtualBox), you should not enable Hyper-V if you want to use VirtualBox.
+Note: Hyper-V is required for WSL2, but not compatible with older versions of VirtualBox.
+From VirtualBox 7.1 on, both can technically be installed at the same time using the Windows Hypervisor Platform (WHPX), but this is still experimental and not guaranteed to be stable.
+Also, VirtualBox guest performance is significantly degraded in that mode.

 To set up the system for building XCSoar, you can follow these steps: